 Examples of good debt

-However, as David Bok a former Harvard President said, “If you think education is expensive, try ignorance.”
-Having higher qualifications helps secure better jobs and then increases future earning power, so as an investment; taking up an education loan is a type of good debt.
+However, as David Bok, a former Harvard President, said, “If you think education is expensive, try ignorance.”
+Having higher qualifications helps secure better jobs, increasing chances of future earning power.
+As an investment; taking up an education loan is a type of good debt.

-- Buying items that decrease in value over time such as a car.
+- Buying items that depreciate over time, such as a car

 An example of bad debt